WakiMak/trentent.github.io-forked/_posts/2013-05-31-scvmm-install-vm-components-failed.md

 <div style="clear: both; text-align: center;">
 </div>

-After attaching the vdisk the next thing it does it query the BCD file on the system. Â Maybe it needs to be in a certain mode to operate? Â I&#8217;m not sure&#8230;
+After attaching the vdisk the next thing it does it query the BCD file on the system. Â Maybe it needs to be in a certain mode to operate? Â I'm not sure...

 <div style="clear: both; text-align: center;">
   <a style="margin-left: 1em; margin-right: 1em;" href="http://2.bp.blogspot.com/-tV3MwDZla_Q/UakFfN2yevI/AAAAAAAAAVI/I7fqcUoxHA0/s1600/9.png"><img src="http://2.bp.blogspot.com/-tV3MwDZla_Q/UakFfN2yevI/AAAAAAAAAVI/I7fqcUoxHA0/s320/9.png" width="320" height="123" border="0" /></a>